JeffTab/Coding-Cats-Project/README.md

 Oh, the biggest challenge was github.
 We encountered difficulties.
 If I understood those difficulties better, I could explain them.
 And maybe we wouldn't have had them.
 But I don't.

+## Future Development

+While simple, this application has a lot of room for growth and refinement.
+Some ways in which the application can grow are by adding a suggestions function that helps the user to better decide if they want a good movie or a play list to dance in the rain with.
+We could also expand on our range of emotions so that there is more wiggle room for the user in knowing how to approach whatever they are feeling in that moment.
+By also expanding the options past memes, music, and social media we can draw in a larger crowd of users that find solace in other things…like books.

+Make your own personal diary with a soundtrack.
+Have a setting that alerts when you’ve listened to ten or more sad or breakup songs.
+The user can choose a function to record and have an oral diary of sorts.
+There are ways upon ways in which this application can develop and be tailored for each user.
+As Dr. Seuss said “Think and wonder, wonder and think.”